LevinShao/Game/Portfolio.md

 - High scores or other records to track the player's best runs locally or online.
 ### **Functional Requirements**
 **User Interaction:**
-- The game will be able to process the user inputs and let them control the character, interact with objects or NPCs, attack enemies and bosses, and select and switch weapons
+- The game will be able to process the user inputs and let them control the character, interact with objects and NPCs, attack enemies and bosses, and select and switch weapons
+- Users will be able to control and move the character using the A and D keys, or the left and right arrow keys.
+When the user presses the A/left arrow key, the character will move left.
+When the user presses the D/right arrow key, the character will move right.
+- Users make the character jump by pressing the W/spacebar/up arrow key.
+- Users can interact with objects and NPCs by pressing the E key.
+When they press the E key on an object, depending on what the object is, the player can either collect it, or the object can deal effects on the player.
 - The player is able to open and navigate through the main menu, pause menu or settings
 - The game will let some actions only trigger in appropriate contexts (e.g. can't attack during dialogue)